lhathcock/sensors_bridge/README.md

 - USERNAME = 'someusername'
 - PASSWORD = 'somepassword'

 Usage
 ---
 - Run main.py or double click `start_sensors_bridge.bat` file.
 It will start reading and saving data to the DATA_PATH.
 - You can run the script as a schedule task using `sensors_bridge_task.xml`.

+To Do
+---

+- Create GUI and Windows installer

 ## App Info